Blueberry Almond Coffee Cake

 Mix together melted butter with flour, brown sugar, and cinnamon until the texture is sandy.
 Using your fingers, sprinkle the mixture all over the top of the blueberry cake.

-Finally, we’ll top with almonds.
+Finally, we’ll top it with almonds.
 I like to use slivered almonds because they provide some extra crunch, and I like the texture contrast with the soft, fluffy cake.

 Sliced almonds work wonderfully too, especially if you don’t care for quite as much “crunch” in your streusel!